iogbole/ebpf-network-viz/README.md

 ```

-The Perf Event Ring Buffer plays an essential part in bridging the gap between user-space and kernel-space communication.
+The Perf Event Buffer plays an essential part in bridging the gap between user-space and kernel-space communication.
 This buffer is a data structure that's set up to read events directly from the kernel.
 Essentially, it acts as a queuing mechanism, holding data that your eBPF program collects from various probes until your user-space application is ready to process it.

 Here's how it generally works: